MrArgparse/WallpaperSwitcher/README.md

 The default behavior is to use CTRL+ALT+LEFT to cycle forwards and CTRL+ALT+RIGHT to cycle backwards.

+One can also modify the script to:

+- Change The shortcut

-One can also modify the script to use a 2nd folder with the arrow keys, to set a random wallpaper or to set a wallpaper to a time period basis.
+- Use a 2nd folder with the arrow keys

+- Set a random wallpaper

+- Change wallpapers on a time based apporach.